carlykelly/Belly_Button_Bacteria/README.md

 # Belly Button Bacteria

-The objective of this project was to create an interactive website that displays clear visualizations of the bacteria in each subjects belly button.
+The objective of this project was to create an interactive website that displays clear visualizations of the bacteria in each subject's belly button.

 When the user selects a subject from the dropdown d3.js detects the change and filters the data to create the graphs in plotly.